 Both sides of industrial and organizational psychology became prominent during two different points in history.
 Industrial psychology, for example, came about during the first World War.
 Theories and techniques of this type of psychology were applied in order to assign soldiers to jobs and duty stations that suited them best.

-The foundations of organizational psychology were largely influenced by what was known as the Hawthorne studies, which were performed in a Western Electric plant in Hawthorne, Illinois, during the 1920′s and 1930′s.
-Western Electric officials performed a number of experiments in which they raised and lowered the levels of like to see if the workers in the plant would become more or less productive.
-Researchers concluded that during the experiments, workers’ productivity increased whether the light levels were raised or lowered.
+The foundations of organizational psychology were largely influenced by what was known as the Hawthorne studies, which were performed in a Western Electric plant in Hawthorne, Illinois, during the 1920's and 1930's.
+Western Electric officials performed a number of experiments in which they raised and lowered the levels of light to see if the workers in the plant would become more or less productive.
+Researchers concluded that during the experiments, workers' productivity increased whether the light levels were raised or lowered.
 After World War II, psychologist Harry Landsberger studied these findings and concluded that the levels of light had nothing to do with increased productivity.
 They became more productive because the presence of the researchers at the time of the experiments made the workers feel as though someone was interested in their work.

 What are the Edcuation Requirements to Become an Organizational-Industrial Psychologist?